 Yorkies are easy to train though, which goes some way to explain their huge popularity, and they do love to play, when it suits them.
 Being a terrier, this little fella may get a bit protective of his owner when guests pop round for tea.
 But if your one desire is a dog that will curl up on your lap for an afternoon snooze, then look no further, this is the dog for you.
+Look for a pet shop with yorkie puppies for sale.
 But if you want a dog that loves a bit of hands on play then perhaps our next entrant is more up your street.

 The good old Greyhound is not far off being the perfect family dog.
 But misinformation has resulted in this dog getting a reputation as a bad pet due to his constant need to be exercised, what utter rubbish!
 The Greyhound needs as much exercise as any other dog his size, he just happens to be a fast runner.
 Similar to the Staffordshire Bull Terrier, the Greyhound suffers from a totally undeserved image problem.
 Don’t buy in to the myths.
 First time dog owners would do well to consider this beautiful breed.